Chapter 2 | Curriculum Structure and an Overview of the Quality Assurance Structure |

 2.3.2 Role of Faculties and Departments

 Appendix 2-14 shows the T&L management structure for all programmes.
 Individual Faculties serve the key roles of overseeing and monitoring academic programmes and courses offered by their Departments/ Units.
 Individual Departments/ teaching units administer the planning, development, delivery and assessment of courses and programmes through curriculum committees and assessment panels, which report to Faculty Boards.
-Integrated programmes offered by more than one Department are managed by their respective Faculties and Programme Boards, whereas interdisciplinary programmes report to the Departments concerned.
+Integrated programmes offered by more than one Department are managed by their respective Faculties and Programme Committees, whereas interdisciplinary programmes report to the Departments concerned.

 2.4 Virtual Teaching and Learning, and Artificial Intelligence